tomsercu/tomsercu.github.io/_drafts/2016-03-31-starting-something-new.md

 ---
-layout: post
 title:  "Starting something new"
-date:   2016-03-31
-categories: productivity
+category: blog
+tags: [perspective, productivity]
 ---

-I want to talk about something different than the usual topics on my blog - wait, who am I kidding?
-There's only one post from a year ago.

-Anyway, this post is ***talking about why it's so hard to start something new, and what I do to overcome the intimidation***.
+In this post I want to talk about why it's so hard to start something new, and what I do to overcome the intimidation.
 I write this mostly from my perspective as a computer science researcher, and this comes 100 percent from my experience.
 No guarantees this applies to you.
 But I'd like to hear your opinion or if you can relate.